elastic/ecs/.github/ISSUE_TEMPLATE/tooling-bug.md

 ---
-name: Bug
+name: ECS Tooling Bug Report
-about: "Report a bug."
+about: "Report a bug in the ECS tooling."
 labels: "bug"

 ---